doergestim/satellite-security/Labs/redLabs/SLEHacking/SLEHackingLab.md

 ## 3. Exploitation: Unauthorized Enumeration

 ### 3.1 Enumerate service instances
 Now it's time for our first exploitation.
-We are going to enumerate service instances.
+We are going to enumerate service instances.<br>
 Let's run the following in our terminal:
 ```bash
 curl -s http://127.0.0.1:2048/api/service-instances/ | jq .